-Living in a compact and fast-paced city like Hong Kong, it’s important to understand why we need to address mental health in Hong Kong as well as how to talk about mental health.
-Whether you’re suffering from depression and constantly trying to run away from your suicidal thoughts, or struggling to deal with anxiety like influencer Coco Chan, there are people out there who understand.
-Recently, we sat down with Aaron Stadlin-Robbie, who started the podcast Talking Mental, to chat about why he felt it was time to help raise awareness of mental health and address stigmas surrounding it.
+Living in an intense and fast-paced city like Hong Kong, it’s essential to understand the importance of mental health in Hong Kong, as well as how to talk about mental health.
+Whether you’re suffering from depression or anxiety, there are people out there who understand.
+Thankfully Aaron Stadlin-Robbie started the podcast Talking Mental to help raise awareness of mental health issues and address the related stigmas.

 An interview with Aaron Stadlin-Robbie, host of Talking Mental